OlumideOlaoye/Retail-Sales-Forecast/README.md

 - Provided analytics that will aid proper estimation and effective planning of inventory and business processes.

 ## Conclusion
-Based on the analyses conducted on the dataset and the insights gotten, it can be concluded that there seems to be an upward trend for a period of 6 months forecast and some seasonal components as well
+Based on the analyses conducted on the dataset and the insights obtained, it can be concluded that there seems to be an upward trend for 6 months forecast and some seasonal components as well